adamff-dev/ESP8266-Captive-Portal/README.md

 # ESP8266 WiFi Captive Portal
 WiFi captive portal for the NodeMCU (ESP8266 Module) with DNS spoofing.

+The internal LED will notify us when a password is entered.

 <b>Warning!</b> Your saved passwords will disappear when you restart/power off the ESP8266.

 # Screenshots